'1899' Season 1 Review: Netflix Sci-Fi Mystery About Strange Ships Welcomes You Aboard

-Showrunner duo, writer Jantje Friese and director Baran bo Odar, return with first season of their sci-fi mystery series 1899 (same title used in German).
+Writer Jantje Friese and director Baran bo Odar return to their showrunner duties with the first season of their new sci-fi mystery series 1899 (same title used in German).
 Set in that specific year, more than a thousand Europeans begin their journey to start a new life in America, boarding a ship called Kerberos in London.
 Soon after, German captain Eyk (Andreas Pietschmann) and his crew spot a missing ship named Prometheus, decide to investigate the situation and find no other signs of life there than a hiding, mute young boy (Fflyn Edwards).

 After returning to Kerberos, strange supernatural forces begin to take hold, leaving Eyk, the boy and other passengers, such as English doctor Maura (Emily Beecham), British stranger Daniel (Aneurin Barnard), French trio Jérome (Yann Gael), Clémence (Mathilde Ollivier) and Lucien (Jonas Bloquet), Ling Yi (Isabella Wei) from China, Ángel (Miguel Bernardeau) from Spain, Ramiro (José Pimentão) from Portugal and Tove (Clara Rosager) from Denmark, to survive the stormy and shapeshifting seas while mostly not understanding others' languages.